Bio

 - East Asian Security

-In this course, contemporary security challenges and policy responses in East Asia are analyzed from a variety of different theoretical perspectives.
-The basic assumption is that only such a multi-facetted approach can help us understand and integrate the broad spectrum of security concerns and the intricate interactions between them, ranging from human security through traditional national security to regional and global security issues, in this highly complex region (defined here as China and its maritime environment in North and South East Asia).
-And only such a comprehensive understanding of security in East Asia can provide us with useful tools to evaluate national, regional and multilateral policy responses.
-(Cross listed Strategic Studies/Asian Studies)
+This course assesses contemporary security challenges and policy responses in East Asia.
+While contestation between the United States and China loom large, the security issues and challenges in that region are much broader.
+To understand them properly, the course will introduce a variety of different theoretical perspectives.
+Together, they can help us better understand and integrate the broad spectrum of security concerns and the intricate interactions between them, ranging from human security through traditional national security to regional and global security issues, in this highly complex region and properly evaluate national, regional and multilateral policy responses.

 - Strategic Foresight for Political Risk Analysis: Working with Scenarios